masaiful/11/links/2020/the-application-for-injunctive-relief-presented-to-justice-alito-and-by-him-referred-to-the-court-is-denied.md

 category: links
 draft: false

-title: The application for injunctive relief presented to Justice Alito and by him referred to the Court is denied.
+title: '"The application for injunctive relief presented to Justice Alito and by him referred to the Court is denied."'
 link: https://www.esquire.com/news-politics/politics/a34909554/supreme-court-reject-republican-pennsylvania-election-case/
 date: 2020-12-09 03:08:27
 tags: